 - Research and development tax credit: If your business engages in research and development activities, you may be eligible for this credit, which can help offset the costs of these activities.

-The way you structure your business will correlate to which forms you'll fill out come tax season.
-It is likely you will have multiple tax forms to file, however, here are some common tax forms you'll face as a small business owner.
+The way you structure your business correlates to which forms you'll fill out come tax season.
+It's likely you will have multiple tax forms to file, however, here are some common tax forms you'll face as a small business owner:

 - Form 1040 and Schedule C: If you're a sole proprietor or a single-member LLC, you'll need to report your business income and expenses on Form 1040 and Schedule C.